United States v. Alvarez: Kennedy's plurality opinion

 Justice Anthony Kennedy, writing for a plurality consisting of himself, Chief Justice John Roberts, Justice Ruth Bader Ginsburg, and Justice Sonia Sotomayor, wrote that false statements are not, by the sole reason of their falsity, excluded from First Amendment protection.
 "The Court has never endorsed the categorical rule the Government advances," Kennedy wrote.
 "Our prior decisions have not confronted a measure, like the Stolen Valor Act [of 2005], that targets falsity and nothing more."
 Even though there are several examples of the use of penalizing false speech (like perjury), Kennedy argued that "[t]he Government has not demonstrated that false statements generally should constitute a new category of unprotected speech..."

 The plurality opinion also expressed the wide applicability of the Stolen Valor Act of 2005.
 "The Act by its plain terms," Kennedy wrote, "applies to a false statement made at any time, in any place, to any person".
 Such breadth means that the law is "sweeping... [the] reach of the statute puts it in conflict with the First Amendment... the statute would apply with equal force to personal, whispered conversations within a home."

 When balanced against the Government's need to protect the value of the medal, the plurality said that "the link between the Government's interest in protecting the integrity of the military honors system and the Act's restriction on the false claims of liars like respondent has not been shown."
 Additionally, Kennedy wrote that 'counter-speech' was a sufficient solution to the problem: "It is a fair assumption that any true holders of the Medal who had heard of Alvarez's false claims would have been fully vindicated by the community's expression of outrage...
 Truth needs neither handcuffs nor a badge for its vindication."

 Wrote Kennedy: "Permitting the government to decree this speech to be a criminal offense, whether shouted from the rooftops or made in a barely audible whisper, would endorse government authority to compile a list of subjects about which false statements are punishable.
 That governmental power has no clear limiting principle.
-Our constitutional tradition stands against the idea that we need Oceania’s Ministry of Truth," invoking George Orwell's novel 1984.
+Our constitutional tradition stands against the idea that we need Oceania’s Ministry of Truth," invoking George Orwell's novel Nineteen Eighty-Four.

 Breyer's concurrence

 Justice Stephen Breyer, joined by Justice Elena Kagan, agreed that the Stolen Valor Act of 2005 was unconstitutional, but on entirely different grounds.
 Breyer based his finding not on a strict scrutiny test that the plurality had used, but on a "proportionality" or "intermediate scrutiny test".
 This test examines "whether the statute works speech-related harm that is out of proportion to its justifications."
-After holding that Congress could create a database of those who had won the medal, among other alternatives to the existing law, Breyer said that there were lesser restrictive means to achieve the government's interest.
+After holding that Congress could create a database of those who had received the medal, among other alternatives to the existing law, Breyer said that there were lesser restrictive means to achieve the government's interest.